maxim2266/pump/README.md

 In general, pipelines can be assembled either statically (i.e., when `pipe` is literally a static variable), or dynamically, for example, as a function of configuration.
-Also, separation between processing stages and their composition often reduces the number of modifications we have to make to the code when requirements change.
+Also, separation between processing stages and their composition often reduces the number of code modifications required to implement new requirements.

 #### Benchmarks
 All benchmarks below simply pump integers through stages with no processing at all, thus only measuring the overhead associated with running stages themselves.
-The first benchmark (the simplest pass-through stage) shows a very small overhead probably due to compiler optimisations, but that also highlights the fact that the iteration itself is generally quite efficient.
-Using for-range loop (second benchmark) gives a constant overhead of just a few nanoseconds per iteration.
-Benchmarks for `Pipe` and `Parallel` stages show higher overhead because of the Go channels used internally (one channel for `Pipe` stage, and two for `Parallel`).
+The first two benchmarks show that the iteration is generally quite efficient, especially using "for-range" loop.
+Results for `Pipe` and `Parallel` stages show higher overhead because of the Go channels used internally (one channel for `Pipe` stage, and two for `Parallel`).
 ```
 ▶ go test -bench .
 goos: linux
 goarch: amd64
 pkg: github.com/maxim2266/pump
 cpu: Intel(R) Core(TM) i5-8500T CPU @ 2.10GHz
-BenchmarkSimple-6      	616850120	         2.195 ns/op
+BenchmarkSimple-6       569701723         1.762 ns/op
-BenchmarkRangeFunc-6   	259452792	         4.608 ns/op
+BenchmarkRangeFunc-6    1000000000        0.6012 ns/op
-BenchmarkPipe-6        	 8047437	       168.5 ns/op
+BenchmarkPipe-6          8063908        162.3 ns/op
-BenchmarkParallel-6    	 2440783	       489.2 ns/op
+BenchmarkParallel-6      2313631        516.6 ns/op
 ```
+The numbers are obtained with Go compiler version 1.26.0 on Linux Mint 22.3.

-#### Project status
+#### License
-Tested on Linux Mint 22.
-Requires Go version 1.23 or higher.
+BSD-3-Clause